Overview

 What can I do if my band won't switch to HRV mode?

-If your band is failing to switch to HRV mode and is unable to start your Morning Stability score reading, try this quick troubleshooting:
+If your band is failing to switch to HRV mode and is unable to start your Stability score reading, try this quick troubleshooting:

 Start the reading on a strong and stable internet connection.
 If you're using a WiFi connection, try switching to mobile data or vice versa to see if that helps.